pragdave/data_division/README.md

 ## Built-in Types

-* All type accept the options:
+* All types accept the options:

   * `default:` _a type appropriate value_